Lissy93/dashy/README.md

 ### Alternatives 🙌

 There are a few self-hosted web apps, that serve a similar purpose to Dashy.
-Including, but not limited to: [HomeDash2](https://lamarios.github.io/Homedash2), [Homer](https://github.com/bastienwirtz/homer), [Organizr](https://organizr.app/) and  [Heimdall](https://github.com/linuxserver/Heimdall).
+Including, but not limited to: [HomeDash2](https://lamarios.github.io/Homedash2), [Homer](https://github.com/bastienwirtz/homer) (`Apache License 2.0`), [Organizr](https://organizr.app/) (`GPL-3.0 License`) and  [Heimdall](https://github.com/linuxserver/Heimdall) (`MIT License`).

 ### Credits 🏆

 And the app itself is built with [Vue.js](https://github.com/vuejs/vue) ![vue-logo](https://i.ibb.co/xqKW6h5/vue-logo.png)

 And wouldn't have been quite possible, without the following components, kudos to their respective authors
-- [`vue-select`](https://github.com/sagalbot/vue-select) - Dropdown component by @sagalbot
+- [`vue-select`](https://github.com/sagalbot/vue-select) - Dropdown component by @sagalbot `MIT`
-- [`vue-js-modal`](https://github.com/euvl/vue-js-modal) - Modal component by @euvl
+- [`vue-js-modal`](https://github.com/euvl/vue-js-modal) - Modal component by @euvl `MIT`
-- [`v-tooltip`](https://github.com/Akryum/v-tooltip) - Tooltip component by @Akryum
+- [`v-tooltip`](https://github.com/Akryum/v-tooltip) - Tooltip component by @Akryum `MIT`
-- [`vue-material-tabs`](https://github.com/jairoblatt/vue-material-tabs) - Tab view component by @jairoblatt
+- [`vue-material-tabs`](https://github.com/jairoblatt/vue-material-tabs) - Tab view component by @jairoblatt `MIT`
-- [`VJsoneditor`](https://github.com/yansenlei/VJsoneditor) - Interactive JSON editor component by @yansenlei
+- [`VJsoneditor`](https://github.com/yansenlei/VJsoneditor) - Interactive JSON editor component by @yansenlei `MIT`
-  - Forked from [JsonEditor](https://github.com/josdejong/jsoneditor) by @josdejong
+  - Forked from [JsonEditor](https://github.com/josdejong/jsoneditor) by @josdejong `Apache-2.0 License`
-- [`vue-toasted`](https://github.com/shakee93/vue-toasted) - Toast notification component by @shakee93
+- [`vue-toasted`](https://github.com/shakee93/vue-toasted) - Toast notification component by @shakee93 `MIT`

 ### License 📜

 ```
 Copyright © 2021 Alicia Sykes <https://aliciasykes.com>

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and
+Permission is hereby granted, free of charge, to any person obtaining a copy of this
-associated documentation files (the “Software”), to deal in the Software without restriction,
+software and associated documentation files (the “Software”), to deal in the Software
-including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,
+without restriction, including without limitation the rights to use, copy, modify, merge,
-and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so,
+publish, distribute, sublicense, and/or sell copies of the Software, and to permit
-subject to the following conditions:
+persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial
+The above copyright notice and this permission notice shall be included in all copies or
-portions of the Software.
+substantial portions of the Software.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,
-LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,
+PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE
-WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
+LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
+TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWAREOR THE USE
-SOFTWAREOR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+OR OTHER DEALINGS IN THE SOFTWARE.
 ```